emirabayer/jetson-nano-pose-estimation/README.md

 The scripts use TensorRT `.engine` files for optimized inference.
 You need to generate these from `.onnx` files first.

 1. Obtain the `.onnx` models for MoveNet and YOLOv8-Pose.
-2. Use the `trtexec` command-line tool (included with TensorRT on your Jetson) to convert them.
+2. Use the `trtexec` command line tool (included with TensorRT on your Jetson) to convert them.
 For example:

 ```bash
 trtexec --onnx=yolov8n-pose.onnx --saveEngine=yolov8n-pose_fp32.engine --fp16